Nevada governor vows to 'root out' crime in pot marketplace

 LAS VEGAS (AP) — Nevada's governor is expressing outrage and vowing to tighten marijuana licensing oversight after reports that a foreign national contributed to two top state political candidates last year in a bid to skirt rules to open a legal cannabis store.

-Gov. Steve Sisolak declared Friday there's been "lack of oversight and inaction" by the state Marijuana Enforcement Division of the lucrative recreational and medical pot industry.
+Gov. Steve Sisolak declared Friday there's been "lack of oversight and inaction" of the lucrative recreational and medical pot industry by the state Marijuana Enforcement Division.

 The Democratic governor points to allegations made public Thursday in New York that a man identified as having "Russian roots" funneled $10,000 each to the Republican campaigns of Adam Laxalt and Wesley Duncan.